- The Relationship Package

 Suited for those searching for richer ways of writing and weaving tales and reaching out:

-This course explores a new way to write about relationships, sex, consent, and sexual diversity in fiction that is sexy, real, and unexpectedly surprising.
+This workshop explores a new way to write about relationships, race, sex, consent, disability, and sexual diversity in fiction that is sexy, real, and unexpectedly surprising.
 I want to show that communication, sex, kink, and erotica doesn’t have to be cheap, meaningless, or contrived to be engaging, uplifting, and arousing.
 There is so little healthy, thorough information on these subjects out there; especially in fiction (even those that purport to deal with polyamory, kink, or queer topics are rather limited in scope).

 Each series in The Cuil Effect Project has a different style and highlights different aspects of sexuality, traumatic experiences, and vulnerability.
 They all compare and contrast healthy and unhealthy relationships, reactions, and states of mind.
 They are tales of growth, acceptance, and integration.
 They are meant to be parts of a whole so the more you read the more the overall themes will make sense.
 Many of the themes (sexuality, kink, sex positivity, polyamory, and LGBTQIA+ matters) are ever-present fixtures in the books.
 And virtually every single relationship depicted is non-normative.